IBM/node-red-dsx-workflow/README.md

 # Orchestration of the analytics workflow in IBM Data Science Experience(DSX) using a custom web user-interface built with Node-RED

-In this developer journey we will use Node-RED to render the web user-interface and invoke the analytics workflows in Jupyter notebooks on IBM Data Science experience(DSX).
+In this developer journey we will use Node-RED to render custom web user-interface and invoke the analytics workflows in Jupyter notebooks on IBM Data Science experience(DSX).

+Node-RED is a tool for wiring together APIs and online services on Bluemix.
+The APIs and online services are configured as nodes that can be wired to orchestrate a work flow.
+It is also a web server where the UI solution can be deployed.
+It has nodes that support integration with many database services, watson services and analytics services.

 When the reader has completed this journey, they will understand how to:

 * Create and run a Jupyter notebook in DSX.
-* Use DSX Object Storage to access data and configuration files.
+* Use DSX Object Storage to access data files.
 * Use Python Pandas to derive insights on the data.
-*	Develop a web user interface using Node-RED.
+*	Develop a custom web user interface using Node-RED.
-*	Triggering an analytics workflow from the UI and orchestration of the flow using websockets on Node-RED.
+*	Triggering an analytics workflow on DSX from the UI using Node-RED.

-The intended audience for this journey are developers who want to develop an end to end analytics solution quickly with a web user interface.
-The Data Science Experience(DSX) is primarily used by Data Scientists for developing the analytics code.
-By using Node-RED, we can quickly develop a user-interface and trigger the DSX analytics code from the user-interface.
+The intended audience for this journey are developers who want to develop a complete analytics solution on DSX with a custom web user interface.

 ![](doc/source/images/architecture.png)